CurlyWurly-1/STM8S103F3P6-development-board/README.md

 # Tips and tricks - Things you have to do
  - In your PC:
-   - Remember you have to download and install 3 things into your Win10 PC - the COSMIC compiler is downloaded from the COSMIC website with the STVD and STVP software downloaded from Microchip.
-See the above URL links on how to do this
+   - Remember you have to download and install 4 things into your Win10 PC
+     - The COSMIC compiler is downloaded from the COSMIC website
+     - The STVD software (IDE) is downloaded from the Microchip website.
+     - The STVP software (it controls the "ST-Link V2") is downloaded from the Microchip website.
+     - The repository zip file from here
+       - Download the repository zip file to your PC and unzip it.
+       - In the unzipped folder, Navigate through fodler "CODE" and copy the entire folder called "ZST_Workspace_FOLDER" to your PC e.g. make it "C:\ZST_WORKSPACE_FOLDER"
+       - Execute STVD and open the workspace file called "ZST_Workspace.stw" which you will find in the workspace folder you created above called "C:\ZST_WORKSPACE_FOLDER"
+       - When the above step has finished, you will see the 4 projects that you can use.
    - Replace C:\Program Files (x86)\STMicroelectronics\st_toolset\stvp\tools.cnf.
 (N.B.
 You will find the file in the folder) This is to stop STVD crashing when you press "programmer"